ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/prototype/Prototype.md

 ## Where to find the prototype

-The prototype is a branch in the Mantid's Github repository and can be found [here](https://github.com/mantidproject/mantid/tree/distributed_md_event_prototype).
+The prototype is a branch in the DMSC's Github repository and can be found [here](https://github.com/DMSC-Instrument-Data/mantid/tree/DistributedMDEventPrototype).
+For browsing the code Github you can use the tag `DistributedMDEventPrototype`.

 ## Explanation of the processing steps